The Seljuk Han of Anatolia

 Travelers

-It is estimated that the larger hans could house up to 200 travelers, but this number was probably more modest in the majority of the hans.
-The hans allowed the travelers to dispense with carrying the extra burden of tents, camping equipment, and food supplies along the way, leaving them more space for their commercial goods.
-The travelers were mostly men, and were of all nationalities: Armenians, Greeks, Turks, Caucasians, Europeans (Venetians, Florentines, Spaniards, Frenchmen, Maltese), Syrians, Egyptians, Persians and Jews.
+It is estimated that the larger hans could house up to 200 travelers, but this number was probably more modest in the majority of hans.
+The possibility of staying overnight in a han allowed merchants to dispense with carrying the extra burden of tents, equipment, and food supplies along the way, leaving them more space for their commercial goods.
+Travelers were mostly men, and of all nationalities: Armenians, Greeks, Turks, Caucasians, Europeans (Venetians, Florentines, Spaniards, Frenchmen, Maltese), Syrians, Egyptians and Persians.
+All levels of society came to hans, from peasants to potentates; from sultans and statesmen to military commanders.

-Despite the efforts made to provide every sort of service to the travelers, the comfort provided was rudimentary, and the proximity of humans and animals must have been trying.
-The latrines must have been located near the stable area, and had wooden or curtain partitions.
+Despite the efforts made to provide every sort of service to travelers, the comfort provided was rudimentary, and the proximity of humans and animals must have been trying.
+For a discussion of the various water service elements provided (baths, latrines, etc.) click here.

 Villagers

-The inhabitants of the surrounding villages and the local peasants would have been involved as well in the life of the han, supplying food, animals for slaughter and other services.
-There were probably few women in the hans, save for women who could have come to work in the han or to entertain the travelers as dancers, musicians....or otherwise.
+The inhabitants of the surrounding villages and the local peasants would have been involved as well in the life of the han, supplying fresh food for sale, animals for slaughter and other services, such as laundry and entertainment.

 Personnel

-The administrative staff of the hans consisted of an administrator and a head "innkeeper" (hanci in Turkish), who acted much like a concierge in a modern hotel, directing new arrivals to the various areas and services of the hans.
-Other personnel included housekeepers and cleaners, cooks, a physician, an imam (religious official), a wainwright, money changer, tailor, cobbler, laundry workers, superintendent of provisions, guards and police, messengers, and a score of gofers, probably small boys, who carried out a myriad of errands and chores.
-Like in a modern hotel, there must have been a large service staff: one can imagine 20 people at least per han
+The staff of the hans consisted of an administrator and a head "innkeeper" (hanci in Turkish), who acted much like a concierge in a modern hotel, directing new arrivals to the various areas and services of the hans. it was he who was in charge of all the operations of the han, from supplies, bookkeeping, operations and overseeing personnel.
+He was obliged to respect any and all particular conditions set out in the foundation charter of the donor.
+Other personnel included housekeepers and cleaners, cooks, a physician, an imam (religious official), a wainwright, money changer, tailor, cobbler, laundry workers, a superintendent of provisions, guards, messengers, and a score of gofers, probably small boys, who carried out chores and ran errands.
+Like in a modern hotel, there must have been a large service staff of at least 20 people per han.
+Again, the Karatay vakif document is rich in details, including the salary scale of the han’s employees.

 SECURITY

 Considerable importance was given to security issues inside and outside the han.
+The most important feature of a han was to ensure optimal security for the merchants.
 The architecture of the han itself was the primary security measure.
-With their fortified walls, single opening and iron doors, the hans were impenetrable to attack.
-Admission through the main door was administered by the head doorkeeper ("kapici" in Turkish) who was seconded by several guards posted in the entry vestibule.
+With their fortified walls, single opening and iron doors, hans were impenetrable to attack.
+Entrance via the main door was administered by the head doorkeeper ("kapici" in Turkish) who was seconded by several guards posted in the entry vestibule.
 Inside the han there were security guards to ensure that there was no theft of goods or property during the night.
 The doors of the han were locked at night and watchmen took their posts on the flat roofs to supervise the surrounding area.
-There was probably an internal security guard system as well, for in order for this entire system to work, merchants had to feel entirely secure from robbery even when inside the han.
+There were probably internal security guards as well, for in order for this entire system to work, merchants had to feel secure from robbery even inside the han.

 It is interesting to imagine life in the han during a normal day.
-Caravans would arrive, enter the han, and would be taken in charge by the head attendant.
+Tired and dusty, the caravans would arrive at the door, enter the han, and be taken in charge by the head attendant.
 Bellowing out his orders, the attendant would direct the porters to unload the bundles stacked high upon the backs of the animals.
-Grooms would then lead away the animals, group them according to merchant, and water and feed them.
-The merchants would meet with the other travelers in the han, and among themselves, would discuss their goods, carry on commerce, buy and sell, spreading out their goods and negotiating prices in a floating bazaar, all in a myriad of languages.
+Grooms would then lead the animals away to feed and water them.
+The merchants would meet with the other travelers in the han to discuss business and carry on commerce, spreading out their goods and negotiating prices, in a myriad of languages.
 Commercial alliances and new friendships were formed, with merchants often making plans to form groups to travel together.

 At the end of the day, the travelers were refreshed after bathing and dining.
-All activity would cease for the moment of the evening prayer.
-Afterwards, the han would truly come to life.
+All activity would cease at the moment of the evening prayer.
+Afterwards, the han would come to life.
 The courtyards and halls no doubt became the setting for a beehive buzz of activity.
-Late into the night, there would have been a virtual Tower of Babel cacophony: story telling, sharing of news, animated conversations, debates, reciting of love poetry by "aşik" dervish troubadours, laughter and arguing.
-Entertainment probably included games, gambling and performances by musicians, acrobats and bear trainers…..
+Storytelling, sharing of news, animated conversations, debates, reciting of love poetry by "aşik" dervish troubadours, laughter and arguing carried on late into the night in a Babel of languages.
+Entertainment probably included board games and performances by musicians, acrobats and bear trainers.
 Indeed, these hans also served another important, non-commercial feature: they helped to spread news and information throughout the empire.
 People from all areas and countries came together and related events, shared situations they had experienced, and told of news from their home regions.
 This news was then passed on to the local villages and towns.
 In this sense, the hans served as an information hub, local news center and a sort of oral public library.

-At dawn, the han would wake to the morning call for prayer.
-Then would ensue a scurry of activity as the caravans prepared to depart.
-Once the caravans ready and assembled, the doors would open, and the merchants would set out together on the road once more.
-Those who chose to stay would rest and reorganize their goods.
-And the han would once again busy itself with the cycle of daily activities needed to prepare for the next night’s arrivals.
+However, well before the drums, many travelers would have already risen to perform the dawn prayer.
+A scurry of activity would follow as the caravans prepared to depart.
+Once the caravans were ready and assembled, the doors would open, and the merchants would set out together down the road once more.
+Those who chose to stay could rest for another few days and reorganize their goods.
+With its guests now on their way, the han would once again busy itself with the cycle of daily activities needed to prepare for the next night’s arrivals.